ambientelivre/alfresco-simple-ocr/README.md

 * [Windows.Media.OCR](https://www.nuget.org/packages/Microsoft.Windows.Ocr/) as local service

 **Languages**
-Currently Share interface is provided in English, Spanish, Brazilian Portuguese and German.
+Currently Share interface is provided in English, Spanish, Brazilian Portuguese, German and Italian.
 OCR supported languages catalog depends directly on selected OCR software ([Tesseract OCR](https://github.com/tesseract-ocr) or [Windows.Media.OCR](https://www.nuget.org/packages/Microsoft.Windows.Ocr/))

 ***No original Alfresco resources have been overwritten***

 BeeCon 2016
 -----------
 This addon was presented a BeeCon 2016.
 You can find additionals details at [Integrating a simple OCR in Alfresco](http://beecon.buzz/talks/?id=20160125005)

 Downloading the ready-to-deploy-plugin
 --------------------------------------